Drive the Ring of Kerry Ireland tips for driving the Ring

-The Ring of Kerry is one of Ireland’s most popular tourist destinations, known for its stunning coastal views and picturesque towns.
+The Ring of Kerry is one of Ireland’s most popular tourist destinations, this driving route is known for its stunning coastal views and picturesque towns.
 This Ring of Kerry guide will not only provide insight into the history and culture of the region but also take you off the beaten path to hidden gems that many tourists miss.

 From Sligo, we headed straight to Galway City where we stayed a couple of days to enjoy the craic and the crowds.
 Then from Galway, we went onto Tralee which is where we began our Ring of Kerry adventure.
 We stopped in Tralee for some epic fish and chips at Quinlan’s Seafood Bar absolutely bloody spectacular food so fresh it was practically still flapping.